As a landlord, you’re likely contemplating whether furnishing your rental space leads to attracting more renters.

 Less Exposure to Property Damage Due to Moving

-Given that you’ve already equipped the rental with furnishings, there’s little reason for the renter to haul their huge furniture.
+Given that you’ve already equipped the long-term rental home with furnishings, there’s little reason for the renter to haul their huge furniture.
 This reduces the risk of property damage caused by transferring large objects into the unit.
 Your rental space is spared from scrapes on floors, dents on doorways, and marks on walls.

 Attracting a Variety of Renters